 test12345678secretldappassword

-Decrypting script
+Decrypting script (updated to Python3)

 The below python script will decrypt LDAP and likely similar encrypted values (haven’t tested anything else) obtained from the config.